 Getting to Echo Park Campground

-I arrived in Dinosaur, Colorado late in the afternoon.
+I arrived in Dinosaur, Colorado late in the afternoon after purchasing a trailer from a travel trailers for sale website.
 I planned to go camping at one of three Colorado Campgrounds either Echo Park (1st choice) or Deerlodge Park (2nd choice).
 Gates of Lordoe is the third but that was in the far north section of the park.
 My choice was going to depend on the weather.
 Deerlodge Park is located at the easternmost part of the park and is accessible from the paved roads.
 Echo Park is reached by a gravel and dirt road that park service lists the road as impassible as wet.
 The road is not suitable for RV’s or trailers.

 I stopped and picked up a few supplies in Dinosaur and did a weather check.
 It hadn’t rained in the last two days but a storm was incoming.
 I looked at the rader map.
 Based on the radar the storm should hit Dinosaur National Monument until 10:00 am.
 I weighed my options.
 Both campgrounds have amazing views according to the pictures, but Echo Park is the crown jewel of the camping near Dinosaur National Monument.